GET IN TOUCH

 Why You Received an Iowa Wage Garnishment Order

-A wage garnishment order is issued after tax authorities determine that a taxpayer has an unpaid balance and has failed to take steps to resolve it.
+A wage garnishment order is issued after the Iowa Department of Revenue determines that a taxpayer has an unpaid balance and has failed to take steps to resolve it.
 This action is typically a last resort after multiple notices and opportunities to pay or dispute the debt have been provided.
-The Iowa Department of Revenue and the IRS use wage garnishment to ensure that required payments are made when taxpayers do not voluntarily pay the balance owed.
+The Iowa Department of Revenue uses wage garnishment to ensure that required payments are made when taxpayers do not voluntarily pay the balance owed.

 Common Reasons for a Wage Garnishment Order

-• A taxpayer may receive a wage garnishment order if they have unpaid taxes from a previous year that were not paid in full by the due date.
+• Unpaid taxes from a prior year — A taxpayer may receive a wage garnishment order if they have unpaid taxes from a previous year that were not paid in full by the due date.
 In such cases, the agency initiates garnishment to collect the remaining balance.

-• When a person fails to file required tax returns, the Iowa Department of Revenue or IRS may file a return on their behalf, which can result in a higher tax liability and trigger wage garnishment.
+• Unfiled tax returns — When a person fails to file required tax returns, the Iowa Department of Revenue may file a return on their behalf, which can result in a higher tax liability and trigger wage garnishment.

-• Wage garnishment may be issued when someone was previously on a payment plan but failed to make the required payments or comply with the terms of the agreement.
+• Defaulted payment plan — Wage garnishment may be issued when someone was previously on a payment plan but failed to make the required payments or comply with the terms of the agreement.

-• The tax agency may initiate wage garnishment if financial records reveal unreported income that results in an unpaid tax assessment.
+• Unreported income — The tax agency may initiate wage garnishment if financial records reveal unreported income that results in an unpaid tax assessment.

-• A business owner may face wage garnishment when unpaid withholding tax, sales tax, or other state business liabilities are personally assessed and not resolved.
+• Unpaid business tax liabilities — A business owner may face wage garnishment when unpaid withholding tax, sales tax, or other state business liabilities are personally assessed and not resolved.

 What Happens If You Ignore the Notice?

 Ignoring a wage garnishment notice does not stop the garnishment process.
-Once enforcement begins, the tax agency will continue to collect money directly from wages until the debt is fully satisfied or a formal agreement is established.
+Once enforcement begins, the Iowa Department of Revenue will continue to collect money directly from wages until the debt is fully satisfied or a formal agreement is established.
 The consequences extend beyond wage withholding and can affect financial stability.

 • The taxpayer's employer is legally required to start withholding wages according to the instructions in the notice, and failure by the employer to comply may result in penalties.

-• Additional collection tools may be used, such as levies on a checking account or seizure of property, if the taxpayer still does not respond.
+• Additional collection tools may be used, including the seizure of funds, if the taxpayer still does not respond.

 • Interest and penalties continue to accumulate on the unpaid balance, increasing the total amount owed and making repayment more difficult.